owaisjafer97/PerScholasDataEngineeringCapstone/README.md

 # PERSCHOLASDATAENGINEERINGCAPSTONE

 This is an introduction to the Capstone Project.
-Nohting to see here.
-Head to main branch and development branch to see the Capstone in full swing.
+On this branch you can find the problem statement, a mapping document indicating the datatypes and formatting required for the columns in the database tables and images showing the flow of data from source to client (ETL Process)